sharmaabhi674/sharmaabhi674.github.io/nutanix.md

 Nutanix, Inc. is an American cloud computing company that sells software, cloud services (such as desktops as a service, disaster recovery as a service, and cloud monitoring), and software-defined storage.

-## Role and Responsibilites
+## Role and Responsibilities

 ### Reliability Engineer

-- Setting up reliability operations for the product in India, from development stages to rollout.
+- Set up reliability operations for the product in India, from development stages to roll-out that catered to ~100 Enterprise Customers.
+- Supported product uptime matrix of 99.5% in production.
 - Supporting product launch to General Availability for early US customers.
-- Supporting product uptime of 99.5% in production.
+- Cost optimization efforts resulting in savings of over $20,000/month on AWS spending.
-- Manage and build CI/CD pipelines, Security Hardening, production workload on Kubernetes and Nomad clusters, IaC.
+- Managed and built CI/CD pipelines, security hardening, & production workload on Kubernetes and Nomad clusters, IAC.
 - Monitoring and Alerting for the application.
-- Cost optimization efforts resulting in savings over 20,000$ on monthly AWS spends.

 ---